sumanmukherjee03/practice-and-katas/k8s/CKA/23-authentication.README.md

     openssl x509 -req -in node01.csr -CA ca.crt -CAkey ca.key -out node01.crt
     ```
     You can use this information in the kubelet-config.yaml
-    Again, in this config you can see we use the same ca.crt file for validating client cert that kube-apiserver would be using to talk to the kubelet.
+    Again, in this config you can see we use the same ca.crt file for validating client cert that kube-apiserver would be presenting to talk to the kubelet.
     ```
     apiVersion: kubelet.config.k8s.io/v1beta1
     kind: KubeletConfiguration